INK-USC/MHGRN/README.md

 The script will:

-- Convert the original datasets into entailment datasets
+- Convert the original datasets into .jsonl files (stored in `data/csqa/statement/`)
 - Extract English relations from ConceptNet, merge the original 42 relation types into 17 types
-- Find all mentioned concepts in the questions and answers
+- Identify all mentioned concepts in the questions and answers
-- Generate the schema graphs
+- Extract subgraphs for each q-a pair

 The preprocessing procedure takes approximately 3 hours on a 40-core CPU server.
 Most intermediate files are in .jsonl or .pk format and stored in various folders.
 The resulting file structure will look like: